veselink1/refl-cpp/Introduction.md

 ## Introduction

-refl-cpp is a new compile-time reflection library targeting C++17 and newer.
+refl-cpp is a compile-time reflection library targeting C++17 and newer.
 It works by encoding type metadata in the type system, which allows the user to access that information at compile-time. refl-cpp supports compile-time enumeration of fields and functions, constexpr custom attributes (objects bound to types/fields/functions), template types, proxy objects which resolve function calls at compilation time and much more.

 This documents gives tips on how best to utilize refl-cpp for your use case.
 Please, also refer to the [documentation](https://veselink1.github.io/refl-cpp/namespacerefl.html) and [examples](https://github.com/veselink1/refl-cpp/tree/master/examples).